harshithmurthy18/Keil-and-Proteus-projects-PG-./README.md

 2. 7 Segment display common anode type with LPC2148/38
 3. LCD interfacing with IR sensors on LPC2148/38

-I thank my teacher Dr.Mohan Kumar J for helping me explore new things in embedded systems.
+I thank my teacher Dr.Mohan Kumar J for helping me explore new things in the field of embedded systems.